ava-labs/avalanche-docs/docs/tooling/cli-guides/validate-subnets.md

 Before we begin, you will need to have:

 - Created a Cloud Server node as described [here](/docs/tooling/cli-guides/create-a-validator.md)
-- Node is bootstrapped to Primary Network (run `avalanche node status <clusterName> --bootstrapped` to check bootstrap status)
+- Node is bootstrapped to Primary Network (run `avalanche node status <clusterName>` to check bootstrap status)
 - Deployed Subnet on Fuji in local machine
 - Stored key / Ledger with AVAX to pay for gas fess associated with adding node as Primary Network and Subnet Validator transactions.
 Instructions on how to fund stored key on Fuji can be found